Vision expertise for your public student – where and when she needs it.

 We offer Short Courses on weekends, school vacations and summers to supplement your student's social skills, independent living skills and vocational training.
 Our Short Courses are also an opportunity for your child to meet other peers and role models who are blind.

 Focused on the future

 This experiential course gives young adults the skills necessary for workplace success, whether for an internship, summer employment, college work-study job or career.
-This 10-week Saturday workshop series is designed for young adults ages 15 to 22 who are blind or visually impaired.
+This 1-week residential program is designed for young adults ages 16 to 22 who are blind or visually impaired.

 Our experts offer one-on-one support that you and your child need to adequately prepare for life in the real world.
 Together, we can develop a smooth transition plan for your student, whether she is headed to college, the workforce or an independent living arrangement.
 We share skills assessment strategies and career exploration ideas to promote your student’s self-evaluation and self-directed goals.
 We also make connections with community employers and offer assistive technology education and support to pave the way for each student’s job success.
 Learn more about Transition Services »

 Evaluation and Assessments

 Perkins teachers and therapists offer consultation and support to parents, educators, school districts and medical professionals regarding a student’s sensory disability, and that disability’s effect on learning.
 We also provide professional evaluations of current programs and services in school systems, and conduct workshops, seminars and other professional development courses.